marilynpb/marilynpb/README.md

-# Hello 👋
+# Hello 👋 My name is Marilyn
-## My name is Marilyn, I'm a full stack developer, but I specialize in frontend development 📟
+## I'm a full stack developer, but I specialize in frontend development 📟

 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺 🌺